CDCgov/prime-public-health-data-infrastructure/operations/README.md

 ## Terraform

-For production deploys, always deploy from the `main` branch.
+Always deploy from the `main` branch.
+Currently our only environment is "test" (more below) but syncing with `main` ensures you've got everyone else's changes.

-Our Terraform code is broken down into two main folders, vars and modules.
-The vars direcory will contain all the variables needed for the stage you want to deploy to.
+Our Terraform code is broken down into two main folders, `app/terraform/vars/` and `app/terraform/modules/`.
+The `vars/` direcory will contain all the variables needed for the stage you want to deploy to.
 All variables required to deploy that specific stage should be contained in its respective folder.
 This makes it easy to determine where variables need to be changed.

 ## Common commands